Magneosolutions/vibeflow/memory-bank/techContext.md

 # Tech Context: VibeFlow

 ## Core Technologies
-The VibeFlow platform itself and the starter kits it generates will rely on a combination of modern technologies, prioritizing scalability, ease of integration, and developer experience.
+The VibeFlow platform, as an **Interactive Vibe Refinement & Learning Tool**, will rely on a combination of modern technologies, prioritizing scalability, ease of integration, and an interactive user experience.

 1.  **Frontend (VibeFlow Platform):**
     *   **Framework: React**
-        *   *Reasoning:* Chosen for its rich ecosystem, performance, component-based architecture, strong community support, and suitability for building dynamic and interactive UIs.
+        *   *Reasoning:* Chosen for its rich ecosystem, performance, component-based architecture, strong community support, and suitability for building dynamic and highly interactive UIs necessary for vibe exploration and refinement.
-    *   **Language:** JavaScript/TypeScript.
-TypeScript is preferred for type safety and maintainability.
+    *   **Language:** TypeScript (preferred for type safety and maintainability).
-    *   **Styling:** CSS-in-JS (e.g., Styled Components, Emotion) or utility-first CSS (e.g., Tailwind CSS).
+    *   **Styling:** Tailwind CSS (already implemented).

 2.  **Backend (VibeFlow Platform):**
     *   **Framework:** To be decided (e.g., Node.js with Express.js/Fastify, Python with FastAPI/Django).